AlirezaTakallouie/ECB-paragraph-sentiment-analysis/README.md

 ## Summary
 The text is mostly neutral, which makes sense because it is a formal central bank communication.
 Some parts are slightly positive or negative depending on the economic outlook and policy discussion.
+## AI Use

+I used AI tools (ChatGPT) for guidance in structuring the code and understanding some steps.
+All code was reviewed, modified, and understood before submission.